 High-efficiency particulate air (HEPA), also known as high-efficiency particulate absorbing and high-efficiency particulate arrestance, is an efficiency standard of air filters.
 Filters meeting the HEPA standard must satisfy certain levels of efficiency.
 Common standards require that a HEPA air filter must remove—from the air that passes through—at least 99.95% (European Standard) or 99.97% (ASME, US DOE) of particles whose diameter is equal to 0.3 μm; with the filtration efficiency increasing for particle diameters both less than and greater than 0.3 μm.

-The effectivity of HEPA filters is dependent on factors such as filter rating, airflow volume, airflow patterns, and how often the filters are changed.
+The efficacy of HEPA filters is dependent on factors such as filter rating, airflow volume, airflow patterns, and how often the filters are changed.

-Here is a listing of links to online informaiton and reference documents regarding ECS and HEPA filtration that may be considered as a part of the SMS process for ECS:
+Here is a listing of links to online information and reference documents regarding ECS and HEPA filtration that may be considered as a part of the SMS process for ECS:

 Federal Aviation Administration Regulations, 14 C.F.R. § 25.831(a); European Union Aviation Safety Agency, Certification Specifications, CS-25.831(a)2.